 - The height of the mirror above the vanity is different in every bathroom.

-- Tall mirrors need to hang closer to the counter.
+- A tall mirror need to hang closer to the counter or vanity

 - The mirrors are all hanging at a height that has a center point at eye level.

 You can see in these pictures that there is no such thing as a standard height.
 The MOST IMPORTANT rule is really the center point of the mirror.
 Mount your mirror so that the center is at eye level.
-This is the general rule for round mirrors, oval mirrors and square mirrors alike.
+This is the general rule for optimal mirror height for round mirrors, oval mirrors and square mirrors alike.

 What Is Eye Level?